 As we don’t have that option here in Australia, you may be wondering why the ATO adopted this model of individual returns and how it is beneficial to us Aussies.

-Lodging separately allows for each spouse to claim deductions individually.
-This means couples with two very different jobs and income streams can ensure all eligible deductions are addressed for both of their situations.
-This approach might also result in a higher total deduction compared to lodging jointly.
+Lodging separately allows each spouse to claim deductions individually.
+This means couples with different jobs and income streams can ensure all eligible deductions are addressed.
+In some cases, this results in a higher total deduction compared to a joint return.

-While tying the knot or entering into a de facto relationship brings two people together in many ways, lodging separate tax returns allows each spouse to maintain control over their finances and tax responsibilities.
+While tying the knot or entering a de facto relationship brings two people together in many ways, lodging separately helps each spouse maintain control over their own finances and tax responsibilities.

-Most offsets and rebates introduced in Australia (such as those we saw during Covid) are applied at the individual level.
-The exception would be the family tax benefit, which is administered through Centrelink and applied at the family level.
-If you’re eligible for the family tax benefit, and registered with Centrelink, this is automatically issued to you through Centrelink after your tax return has been processed.
-Eligibility is determined based on both spouse’s completed tax returns.
+Most offsets and rebates introduced in Australia (such as those seen during COVID) are applied at the individual level.
+The exception is the Family Tax Benefit, administered through Centrelink at the family level.
+If eligible and registered, it’s automatically issued through Centrelink once both spouse tax returns are processed.

-Despite your tax returns being lodged separately, as Accountants we do recommend that our married and de facto clients book their tax returns in to be processed at the same time.
-This streamlines the process and allows us to complete both returns quicker having all required information for both parties at hand at the same time.
+Despite lodging separately, we recommend that our married and de facto clients book their tax returns at the same time.
+It streamlines the process and allows us to finalise both quickly with all relevant details on hand.

 Tips for Maximising Your Tax Benefits